YacobBY/RsDataScience/README.md

 ![alt text](https://github.com/YacobBY/RsDataScience/blob/master/assets/Cleaner.gif)

 You will now have a PythonExportCopy.csv file which contains all purchasable items and their profit margins by buying and selling them on the GE.
-Next up you can load this CSV into google sheets.
+Next up you can load this CSV into

+### google sheets.

 In order to calculate extra values, you can use the following formulas and drag them down to fill all respective indices in that column

-### Sheets:

 Column F, buy from GE sell to shop:  =D1-E1